• Skip to content

 Ms. Haskins has been awarded three book prizes, two NEA fellowships, four Florida Cultural Affairs fellowships,the Emily Dickinson/Writer Magazine award from Poetry Society of America, and several prizes for narrative poetry.
 She retired from teaching Computer Science at the University of Florida in 2005 and served from then until 2015 on the faculty of Rainier Writers Workshop.

-Learn more about Ms. Haskins, buy her books, see where she’s reading, and enjoy samples of her poetry.
+Learn more about Ms. Haskins, buy her books, see what she’s reading, and enjoy samples of her work.

 © Lola Haskins 2023